 4) What if my work or my child’s school or daycare is closed for a health emergency?

-You can also use your safe time if your place of business is closed by order of a public official for any health-related reason or to care for a child whose school or childcare provider has been closed by order of a public official for any health-related reason.
+You can use your safe time if your place of business is closed by order of a public official for any health-related reason to limit exposure to an infectious agent, biological toxin, or hazardous material or to care for any of the family members listed in Question 5 (including a child) whose school or place of care has been closed.

 5) Which of my family members are covered by the law?